 Ask questions.
 If anything is unclear, or if you are uncertain about anything, be sure to ask.
 As you work through this process, draw on the many resources available to you.
 You can attend your professor’s office hours, schedule an appointment with a librarian, and visit the campus Writing Center.

 Choose a topic.
 Start big.
-If your topic hasn’t been assigned, choose something you’re interested in like a particular text, an author, or a larger theoretical concern.
-For example, if you want to write about the short story “Everyday Use,” you might start with that text, the author Alice Walker, or a central theme of the story like questions of identity.
+If your topic hasn’t been assigned, choose something you’re interested in, like something that affects your daily life.
+For example, if you want to write about Instagram, you might start with the name of the app or a broader term like social media.

 Refine your focus.
 Now go small; narrow the scope of your project.
 This might mean combining your topic with a group you are part of or interested in studying, such as college students.

 Ask a research question.
 This is different from a thesis statement (which you'll develop toward the end of this process).
 Ask a question about your focused topic.

 Generate keywords.
 Unless you’re a walking thesaurus, you need something to draw ideas and words from.
 Use a topic overview to find an entry about your topic and pull words from it.
 Here are some resources that provide topic overviews that you might find helpful.

 But then sometimes there are just too many possibilities.
 Choose keywords that draw on the terminology from your focused topic and research question.
 Explore what the experts have to say in order to choose those keywords that will be most helpful to you.